dasaqui/amphora-challenge/README.md

 After cloning the git repository the code is almost ready to run.
 To change the training data set you can add files to the 'data/00_data_ingestion/' folder, also to make new predictions you can add files in the 'data/00_data_to_predict/' folder.

-The first run can be slow because it is generating all the intermediate files.
+The first run can be slow because it is generating all the intermediate files, the slowest part is the file merging that takes arroun 3 seconds for each merge and will use all the available cores to reduce the execution time using parallel processing.

-The commands may fail the first execution with an error "No rule to make target 'data/01_preprocessed_data/*gz'" this is because some intermediate files are being created, running the command again will correct the error because the intermediate files now has been created.
+The commands may fail the first execution with an error "No rule to make target 'data/01_preprocessed_data/*gz'" or "No rule to make target 'data/04_prediction_preprocessed/*gz'" this is because some intermediate files are being created, running the command again will correct the error because the intermediate files now has been created.

 ### model training and/or evaluation